 If pancreatic cancer is resectable, surgery followed by chemotherapy or radiation or both may extend survival.

 Treating Resectable Pancreatic Cancer

 People whose pancreatic cancer is considered resectable may undergo one of three surgeries:

-Whipple procedure (pancreaticoduodenectomy): A surgeon removes the head of the pancreas, parts of the stomach and small intestine, some lymph nodes, the gallbladder, and the common bile duct.
+Whipple procedure (pancreaticoduodenectomy): A surgeon removes the head of the pancreas and sometimes the body of the pancreas, parts of the stomach and small intestine, some lymph nodes, the gallbladder, and the common bile duct.
 The remaining organs are reconnected in a new way to allow digestion.
 The Whipple procedure is a difficult and complicated surgery.
 Surgeons and hospitals that do the most operations have the best results.

 About half the time, once a surgeon sees inside the abdomen, pancreatic cancer that was thought to be resectable turns out to have spread, and thus be unresectable.
 The Whipple procedure is not completed in these cases.